Earn up to [v="apyvalue"] APY2. No account fees. No minimum balances.

 Essential invoice components for landlords

 An effective ACH payment invoice for landlords should include several critical components.
-These include the rent amount, the due date, any applicable late fees, and specific property details.
+Your ACH invoice must include the rent amount, the due date, any applicable late fees, and specific property details.
 Clearly state the payment period the invoice covers.

 Additionally, include your business name, contact information, and any unique invoice numbers.
 Providing clear instructions on how the tenant can submit their ACH payment is also vital.
 A well-structured invoice minimizes tenant confusion and ensures timely payments.